Mark Nottingham

 Consider, for example, the Ring camera.
 Amazon thought it was unambiguously good to allow the police to use a network of cameras to find ‘bad guys’, and that turned out to be not just naive, but disastrously wrong.
 Allowing people to opt out was not sufficient to balance the interests here – what was lacking was a principled approach to rights in their architecture.

 I suspect this is one of the reasons Apple is taking so long to enhance Siri.
-It’s easy to install OpenClaw and let it wreak havoc on your personal data (promoting what used to be malware into something people install willfully!); it’s a lot harder to build an ecosystem that respects user rights, creates market opportunities, and promotes a healthy ecosystem that doesn’t burden the user with an avalanche of choices.
+It’s easy to install OpenClaw and let it wreak havoc on your personal data (promoting what used to be malware into something people install willfully!); it’s a lot harder to build an ecosystem that respects user rights, creates market opportunities, and doesn’t burden the user with an avalanche of choices.
 If everyone is operating their own isolated and bespoke environment, we lose the collective power of agency – both for users and the market.

 It might be that a whole new platform (whether from Apple, OpenClaw, or elsewhere) gets developed, or it might be that AI capabilities are organically added to the Web.
 Projects like A2UI also show some small steps in this direction.